rashedrahat/memes-api/README.md

 # memes-api
-REST APIs for sharing memes, viewing statistics of uploaded memes, and so on using Express.js &amp; MongoDB with JWT.
+REST APIs for sharing memes, viewing statistics of uploaded memes, and so on using Node.js with Express.js, MongoDB &amp; JWT.